Hemswell fire: 30,000 hay bales go up in smoke

 - Published

-Fire crews are tackling a huge blaze involving thousands of hay bales.
+Firefighters are still tackling a huge blaze involving thousands of hay bales.

-More than 30,000 bales are on fire and local residents have been advised to keep their doors and windows closed to avoid "smoke drift".
+More than 30,000 bales caught fire and residents have been advised to keep their doors and windows closed to avoid "smoke drift".

+Three fire crews remain on site to dampen down and make sure it does not spread, Lincolnshire Fire and Rescue Service said.

 The site is a former RAF bomber base which closed in 1967 and was converted into industrial and agricultural use.